pravn27/reactjs-tech-doc/docs/reactjs-course-tutorials/namaste-reactjs-course/readerDoc/E6-Explore-the-World/E6-Explore-the-World.md

 - **What are the best way of UX while requesting API services ?**
   - **(Latest) Recommend to use for better UX - Shimmer UI / Fake UI / Skeleton loader**
   - Not recommended - use Loader text / loader images / loading indicator
-- Whenever state updated, whole component will rerender again
+- **Whenever state updated, whole component will rerender again**
+  - **Whenever state variables updates, react triggers a Reconciliation cycle (rerender the component)**
+- React is very very efficient in DOM manipulation with Reconciliation cycle

 ## Assignments - Q & A